 If you have a few hours to kill around lunch or dinnertime in Lebanon, it’s highly encouraged that you stop by the Golden Lamb for a hearty, healthy and a sometimes historic meal.

 Only feeling a small snack?
 Grab a burger, some mozzarella sticks, or some beloved salted caramel chocolate dipped pretzel ice cream from the Village Ice Cream Parlor, 22 S. Broadway St. Grab a seat by the old-fashioned soda fountain where two films, Harper Valley PTA (1977) and Milk Money (1993) were filmed.

 Snag a unique gift at a perfect price in one of several antique stores

-Lebanon is well-known for its quality antique shopping: From Ambassador’s Antiques, 35 E. Main St., to the Broadway Antique Mall, 15-17 S. Broadway St., you can spend hours winding through the rows of vintage dishware, blowing dust off of turntables and Victrola record players, leafing through the Bobbsey Twins books.
+Lebanon is well-known for its quality antique shopping: From Ambassador’s Antiques, 23 S. Broadway, to the Broadway Antique Mall, 15-17 S. Broadway St., you can spend hours winding through the rows of vintage dishware, blowing dust off of turntables and Victrola record players, leafing through the Bobbsey Twins books.
 Give yourself too much time and you may find yourself justifying the purchase of four brightly colored, castle-themed German beer Steins, that retail for $80 each but you found for $10.
 The Lebanon Antique Show, one of the oldest antiques shows in the Midwest, typically takes place in the beginning of the year at the Warren County Fairgrounds.